About Sunrise Banks

 Pinned Position Transition

 It was important to us to showcase the Racial Equity section of the Impact Report in a distinctive presentation that would correlate with the significance of the content and engage users.
 We applied a pinning feature to reveal the image of the powerful mural of George Floyd painted on the wall of Cup Foods in Minneapolis. co-created by Cadex Herrera.
 Along with this interaction, we accented it with a yellow highlighting effect to emphasize the words of the official statement made by Sunrise Banks after news broke about George Floyd’s death in May of 2020.
-This black and yellow scheme of the section was inspired by the colors of the Black Lives Matter organization.

 Looking forward to more on the horizon with Sunrise Banks